QuestPDF/QuestPDF-Documentation/docs/api-reference/page-break.md

 # Page break

-- This component changes the layout flow and forces its container to render the following content on the next page.
+- This component changes the layout flow and forces its container to render subsequent content on the next page.
-- Usually used inside the pageable Column component.
+- `PageBreak` is commonly used inside the pageable Column component.

 ```csharp
 .PageBreak();